JosiahBang/Desktop-Chicken/README.md

-# Desktop-Chicken
+# Desktop-Duck
-A chicken desktop pet made in python
+A duck desktop pet made in python